JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

 Sometimes features:sync doesn't effectively update all config across all projects.

 Sometimes config is the same but the line order is different between feature and config.
 This will result in feature always indicating "changed", but never actually importing the difference.
 This should be fixed manually.
 Edit the affected config files for the site in question, to match the feature's version of the same file.
-This takes some time and is tedious, but we have to have clean config for syncing to be clear and effective, so we know when it's save to deploy code.
+This takes some time and is tedious, but we have to have clean config for syncing to be clear and effective, so we know when it's safe to deploy code.
 Discrepancies like this make this difficult, so clean as we go.

-Run `scripts/fleet config-sync` until all the fleet sites show no feature imports.
-If multiple runs of feature sync keep showing the same feature imports on the same sites, manual intervention is required.

 In more mysterious cases the only course may be to
   - identify the faulty config from the config-sync ,